smyth-lab/Nano-DMS-MaP/README.md

 _(numbers in square brackets indicate in which jupyter notebook the process is documented)_

-1. [1] Basecalling (and demultiplexing) of fast5 files from native barcoded SQK-NBD112 or SQK-NBD114 (Q20+ kits) runs.
+1. [1] Basecalling (and demultiplexing) of fast5 files from native ligation barcoded SQK-NBD112 or SQK-NBD114 (Q20+ kits) runs of specific amplicons.
 2. [1] Read-to-isoform assignment with Isoquant, followed by sorting.
 3. [1] Per isoform alignment with LAST.
 4. [1] RNA-Framework analysis